Rethora/recipe-scraper/README.md

 and require like so:
 `const {ScrapeUrls, ScrapeRecipes} = require('rethora-recipe-scraper')`
-or...
-`const myCustomVariableName = require('rethora-recipe-scraper').RecipeScaper`

-### Scraping Urls by PageUrl
+### Scraping Urls by Page Url

-With supported pages you can use ScrapeUrls (which excepts single url parameter) to retrieve an array of urls that link to recipe pages.
+With supported pages you can use ScrapeUrls with a string parameter (website url) to retrieve an array of urls that link to recipe pages.
 Returns a promise.

 ### Scraping Recipes by Url

-With ScrapeRecipes (which excepts a single url OR an array of urls) and returns an object of arrays for recipes in json format.
+With ScrapeRecipes you can pass a string or array of urls.
+This returns an object with properties "success" and "skipped".
+The success property will contain an array of objects of recipes that were successfully scraped.
+Skipped is an array of urls the scraper was passed but could not get a recipe.
 Returns a promise.

 ## Example Code Snippets

 ### Requiring The Module
 ```
 const { ScrapeUrls, ScrapeRecipes } = require('rethora-recipe-scraper);

-OR

-const myCustomVarName = require('rethora-recipe-scraper).ScrapeRecipes;
 ```

 ### Fetching Urls From Page by Category